-Senator Holly J. Mitchell, a Democrat representing Culver City and Los Angles, earned her bachelor’s degree from the University of California, Riverside.
-She was elected to the Assembly in 2010.
+Senator Holly J. Mitchell, a Democrat representing Culver City and parts of the city and county of Los Angeles, earned her bachelor’s degree from the University of California, Riverside.
+She was elected to the Senate in 2013 after serving the 54th Assembly District from 2010 .
 She worked as a policy analyst for the Senate Health and Human Services Committee chaired by then Senator Diane E. Watson.
 She served as legislative advocate for the Western Center on Law and Poverty, executive director of Los Angeles-based Black Women’s Health Project and chief executive officer of Crystal Stairs, a nonprofit Los Angeles-based child development agency.
 Ms. Mitchell’s legislative agenda is focused on improving Californians’ access to quality health and education, and assisting working families through job creation and expanding economic opportunity.

 Hon.
 Roderick D. Wright